silverwis-com/a.c/content/posts/ad.md

 *Published on March 10, 2024*

 Reading before bedtime has been a cherished habit for many people around the world.
 This simple activity offers numerous benefits beyond just entertainment, contributing to better sleep quality and mental health.

-When you read before sleep, you're giving your mind a chance to unwind from the stresses of the day.
-Unlike screens, which emit blue light that can interfere with sleep patterns, books provide a gentle transition from wakefulness to rest.

-Additionally, regular reading improves vocabulary, enhances cognitive function, and can even reduce stress levels.
-Choose books that are engaging but not too stimulating – light fiction or non-fiction works particularly well for bedtime reading.

 ---